 Then when the Sheriff and his dame had sat down, he bade his herald wind upon his silver horn; who thereupon sounded three blasts that came echoing cheerily back from the gray walls of Nottingham.
-Then the archers stepped forth to their places, while all the folks shouted with a mighty voice, each man calling upon his favorite yeoman.
-"Red Cap!" cried some; "Cruikshank!" cried others; "Hey for William o' Leslie!" shouted others yet again; while ladies waved silken scarfs to urge each yeoman to do his best.
+Then the archers stepped forth to their places, while all the folks should with a mighty voice, each man calling upon his favorite yeoman.
+'Red Cap!' cried some; 'Cruikshank!' cried others; 'Hey for William o' Leslie!' shouted others yet again; while ladies waved silken scarfs to urge each yeoman to do his best.